fluent/fluent-operator/docs/plugins/fluentd/filter/grep.md

 | pattern |  | *string |
 # Exclude

-Exclude defines the parameters for exclude plugin
+Exclude defines the parameters for the exclude plugin

 | Field | Description | Scheme |